How Reliable are Causal Probing Interventions?: Evaluating Causal Probing Reliability

 \section{Evaluating Causal Probing Reliability}

-Recall that our main goal in this work is to evaluate intervention reliability in terms of \maxy (completely transforming $M$'s representation of some target property $Z_i$) and \miny (minimally impacting $M$'s representation of other properties $Z_j \neq Z_i$).
-Given that we cannot directly inspect what value $M$ encodes for any given property $Z_i$, how can we determine the extent to which interventions have fulfilled either criterion?
-In order to formally define these criteria, we introduce the notion of \textit{oracle probes}.
+Recall that our main goal in this work is to evaluate intervention reliability in terms of \maxy (completely transforming $M$'s representation of some target property $Z_i$) and \miny (minimally impacting $M$'s representation of other properties $Z_j \neq Z_i$).\footnote{ In this paper, we use \miny in the sense described by \citet{elazar2021amnesic}, and not other probing work such as \citet{hewitt2019control}, where it instead refers to the gap in performance between probes trained to predict real properties versus nonsense properties. } Given that we cannot directly inspect what value $M$ encodes for any given property $Z_i$, it is necessary to introduce the notion of \textit{\orcs}, which we use to measure the extent to which interventions have fulfilled either criterion.
+Our complete reliability framework is visualized in \cref{fig:framework}.

-\paragraph{Oracle Probes} We define an oracle probe $o$ as a structural probe that can perfectly determine the distribution $\Pr_o(Z|\rvh^l)$ over the possible values taken by property $Z$ as encoded by representations $\rvh ^l = M_l (\rvx)$.
-For example, if representation $\rvh^l$ does not encode property $Z$ at all, we expect $\Pr_o(Z|\rvh^l)=\mathcal{U}(Z)$, where $\mathcal{U}(Z)$ is the uniform distribution over values of $Z$; or if $\rvh^l$ encodes value $Z=\hat z$ with complete confidence, then $\Pr _o (Z|\rvh ^l)=\mathds{1}(Z=\hat z)$, where $\mathds{1}(\cdot)$ is the indicator function.
-Thus, a sufficiently high-quality oracle probe enables us to measure how well various intervention methodologies perform the desired intervention.
-Naturally, a perfect oracle does not exist in practice, so any practical implementation must approximate it (see Section \ref{sec:oprobes}).\footnote{ Note that (approximated) oracle probes are never the same probes as those used to compute interventions.
-In our experimental formulation, we use completely disjoint training data and multiple different probe architectures to ensure that oracle probes can serve as effective neutral arbiters of intervention reliability.
-See \cref{sec:oprobes} for further discussion. }
+\paragraph{\Orcs} We define a \orc $v$ as a probe (trained independently from interventional probes; see \cref{sec:oprobes}) that returns a distribution $\Pr_v(Z| \rvh)$ over the values of property $Z$, and we interpret $\Pr_v(Z = z | \rvh)$ as the degree to which the model's embedding representations\footnote{ For simplicity, we omit the superscript $l$ denoting the layer embeddings $\rvh^l$ from which $\rvh$ is extracted; but our framework can be applied to study interventions over embeddings from any layer. } $\rvh$ given natural-language input $\rvx$ encodes a belief that $\rvx$ has the property $Z = z$.
+So, if $\rvh$ encodes value $Z=\hat z$ with complete certainty, $v$ should return a degenerate distribution $\Pr_v (Z| \rvh) = \mathds{1}(Z=\hat z)$, whereas we would expect a uniform distribution $\Pr_v(Z| \rvh)=\mathcal{U}(Z)$ if $\rvh$ does not encode property $Z$ at all.\footnote{ A \orc's prediction is subtly different from the prediction an arbitrary classifier should make in the absence of any evidence about $Z$: such a classifier should revert to the empirical distribution $\hat\Pr(Z)$. } Thus, \orcs enable us to estimate how well various intervention methods carry out the target transformation.
+(See \cref{sec:oprobes} for details on \orc training.)